retropassdev/RetroPass/README.md

  - Xbox Only
  - Optimized for Gamepad Only
- - No Custom Themes *(yet)*
+ - Zipped content supported only if RetroArch, RetriX or other supported cores/emulators support reading the file extentsion.
- - Zipped content supported only if RetroArch or RetriX Gold and other supported cores/emulators support that.
+ - No Automatic Scrapper, you must use Launchbox (More Info Below)
- - No Automatic Scrapper, you must use Launchbox (more info below) (EmulationStation support is discontinued sorry!)
+ - EmulationStation support is discontinued sorry!

 ## Installation
  1. [Download](../../releases/) latest LaunchPass.